The Red Road

 “It must have been different for Steinbeck.
 Not like it is now.”

 Her parents’ eyes met across the dinner table.
 Sometimes one or both of them would slip and say something about gang members or farm workers, both code for “Mexicans.”
-Before she was born, Malo Verde was a coastal farm town where they grew lettuce and broccoli and artichokes and strawberries.
+Before she was born, Malo Verde had been a coastal farm town where they grew lettuce and broccoli and artichokes and strawberries.
 Now, it was a stronghold for drug smugglers, gangs, and former inmates of the nearby state prison.
 Locking them up had little effect since the gang leaders they wanted to impress were all in prison anyway.
 On the wrong day (or sometimes the wrong week), the headlines made Malo Verde sound like Iraq, but with fog.

 “Dad,” Mattie said.
 “Are you excited about tomorrow?”